Front Page Detective: Episode status

 UCLA Film and Television Archive has 17 episodes of this series.
 Internet Archive and TV4U also have one episode each.

 Unlike many other programs which aired on DuMont, the series was produced on film by an outside production company.
 A few episodes are available on DVD and online, usually as part of early TV compilations.

+Critical response

+The trade publication Variety described one episode of Front Page Detective as "a dull affair, which the actors seemed to realize and refuse to help."
+The review called the actors' performances "unimaginative" and said that work behind the cameras "was slipshod and oftentimes embarrassing."